noahfraiture/Scrapy/README.md

 # Scrapy

+> **Disclaimer:** Some parts of this repository have been replaced by [coma](https://github.com/noahfraiture/coma).
+While coma does not offer the full image scraping capabilities of Scrapy yet, it provides additional features and greater flexibility.
+Additionally, coma is written in Rust, making it more robust compared to Scrapy, which has become increasingly difficult to maintain.

 Scrapy is a Python script that allows you to scrape every image of a website.
 The script automatically finds other links and follows them following some rules.

 <img src="assets/mascot.jpeg" alt="Scrapy the mascot (Thx dall-e)" width="400"/>